hpcugent/vsc_user_docs/mkdocs/docs/HPC/multi_job_submission.md

 First go to the right directory:
 <pre><code>$ <b>cd ~/examples/Multi-job-submission/par_sweep</b></code></pre>

-Suppose the program the user wishes to run the "*weather*" program, which takes three parameters: a temperature, a pressure and a volume.
+Suppose the user wishes to run the "*weather*" program, which takes three parameters: a temperature, a pressure and a volume.
 A typical call of the program looks like:
 <pre><code>$ <b>./weather -t 20 -p 1.05 -v 4.3</b>